LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning

-Our approach demonstrates remarkable performance not only on mathematical reasoning problems but also across a variety of science and engineering problems.
-For instance, it excels in benchmarks such as GPQA diamond in Table~\ref{tab:math-models-benchmark} and MMLU STEM in Table~\ref{tab:olympic-dataset-comparison}.
-This highlights the generalizability and robustness of our method, which can effectively tackle a wide range of challenges in technical domains, thereby showcasing its potential for broader applications in both research and practical scenarios.
+In addition to excelling in mathematical reasoning, our approach also excels across various science and engineering domains.
+For example, it achieves top performance on benchmarks such as MMLU STEM~\citep{hendryckstest2021} in Table~\ref{tab:math-models-benchmark} and GPQA diamond~\citep{rein2024gpqa} in Table~\ref{tab:olympic-dataset-comparison}.
+This demonstrates the method's robustness and versatility, enabling it to tackle a wide range of technical challenges and highlighting its potential for broader applications in both research and practical scenarios.

-\textbf{Comparison with Other Tree-Based or CoT Methods:} We also compare our algorithm with other tree-based reasoning methods and CoT on GSM8K, GSMHard~\citep{gao2022pal}, and MATH500~\citep{lightman2023let}, a representative and highly challenging 10\% subset of MATH.
-The results are depicted in Table~\ref{tab:different-trees-benchmark}.
-Shown in Table~\ref{tab:different-trees-benchmark}, as the benchmark difficulty increases (from GSM8K to GSMHard), performances of the RAP and ToT methods tend to degrade relative to simpler methods like Few-shot CoT and One-turn Self-Refine.
-We suspect the reason could be the weak self-evaluation capability of LLMs, which may guide reasoning step to wrong side.
-Moreover, tree search-based methods can incur a more computational overheads compared to these simpler methods.
-In contrast, rStar and our method maintain a positive trend in output performance, highlighting the superior energy efficiency of both approaches.
+\textbf{Comparison with other tree-based or CoT methods. } We compare our algorithm with other tree-based reasoning methods and CoT-based methods on GSM8K~\cite{cobbe2021training}, GSMHard~\citep{gao2022pal}, and MATH500~\citep{lightman2023let} which is a representative and highly challenging 10\% subset of MATH~\cite{hendrycks2021measuring} benchmark.
+As shown in Table~\ref{tab:different-trees-benchmark}, the performance of RAP~\cite{hao2023reasoning} and ToT~\citep{ToT} tends to degrade relative to more straightforward methods like Few-shot CoT and One-turn Self-Refine when the difficulty increases from GSM8K to GSMHard.
+We suspect the reason could be the weak self-evaluation capability of LLMs, which may guide reasoning steps to the inefficient side.
+Moreover, tree-based methods can incur more computational overhead than straightforward methods.
+In contrast, rStar~\cite{Mutual-Reasoning} and our method maintain a positive output performance trend, highlighting both approaches' higher search efficiency.

-By analyzing the result from rStar, Self-consistency, and our algorithm, it becomes evident that our method achieves the highest efficiency in rollouts.
-Specifically, when observing majority voting metrics, our method achieves an accuracy of 86.4\% which is among the same level on GSM8K as others, with only 1/4 of the exploration cost of rStar and 1/16 of Self-consistency.
-This provides compelling validation of the efficacy of the global evaluation mechanism within PPRM, as well as the aggressive exploration fostered by the dynamic pruning strategy.
+To make a fair comparison between the reported results on LLaMA-3-8B-instruct from rStar~\cite{Mutual-Reasoning}, self-consistency~\citep{wang2022self}, and our algorithm, we also utilize the LLaMA-3-8B-instruct as the base model instead of the 3.1 version.
+We observe that our approach achieves on-par or even better performance with fewer rollouts.
+Specifically, our method achieves an accuracy of 88.1\%, 31.5\%, and 39.6\% on GSM8K, GSMHARD, and MATH500 benchmarks, respectively, using the majority voting metric, which is among the same accuracy level as others while only consuming 1/2 of the rollout times of rStar and 1/8 of Self-consistency.
+This provides compelling validation of the efficacy of the EBC method and the aggressive exploration fostered by the dynamic pruning strategy.